supervisely/developer-portal/app-development/advanced/create-export-app-from-template.md

 ## Step 3.
 What custom export app do

-{% hint style="info" %}
-You can add your own custom script instead of the provided example by reimplementing the "process" method and returning the path to the directory you want to download.
-This will allow you to customize the format and contents of the downloadable archive according to your specific needs.
-{% endhint %}

 Custom export app converts selected images project or dataset to the following format and prepares downloadable .tar archive:

 - original images